Sandridge: Information

-The population of Sandridge ward at the time of the 2001 census was 4,808.
-This includes some people living in the Jersey Farm area of St Albans.
+The population of Sandridge parish at the time of the 2021 census was 11,919.
+This includes some people living in the Jersey Farm area of St Albans and partly the Marshalswick area.

 The village has three pubs: the Green Man, the Rose and Crown and the Queen's Head.

 The village church, St Leonard's, is medieval.
 Its lychgate was built as a memorial to World War I.

 It also supports Sandridge Rovers F.C., who play in the Hertfordshire Senior County League.

 Sandridge was one of the earlier homes of the great English general, John Churchill, 1st Duke of Marlborough, and his infamous wife, Sarah, a favourite of Queen Anne.
 The title Baron Sandridge was given to Churchill by James II in 1685, and was his first English peerage title (his earlier title, Baron Eyemouth, had been created in 1682 by James's predecessor, Charles II, in the Peerage of Scotland).

 In 1939 the first Second World War secret Wireless Intercept Station was constructed by the GPO at the top of Woodcock Hill.
 It was the first of a group of stations dedicated to Diplomatic Interception with rows of radio operators listening to the wireless traffic between Germany, Italy, Tokyo and other enemy embassies around the world.
 Messages intercepted at Sandridge were sent to Bletchley Park for decryption.
 The results were vital to Winston Churchill who used the information to make important decisions about the course of the war.
 After the Second World War it became part of the Diplomatic Wireless Service under GCHQ and in 1973 the site was taken over by the Home Office for police research.

+It is home to a small grass airfield to the north, named Coleman Green Airstrip which is used for general aviation.

 In 2008 the Woodland Trust announced plans to create a new forest north of Sandridge.
-The 858 acre of woodland are to be called Heartwood Forest.
+The 858 acre of woodland are now called Heartwood Forest.
+The forest surrounds the north and northwest of the parish.